Creating ripples of change

 Projects by Zone.

 There are extremely low English proficiency rankings in many of the ASEAN countries, despite the mandate for English as the working language.
+Opportunities for students are enhanced in the 12 countries and 40 projects where we have provided bilingual and English textbooks, training manuals, teaching materials and library resources.

 Only through literacy and bilingual education can we prepare students to interact in a global economy, which is critical for island countries that rely on tourism as the primary economy.
+Families with limited access to education walk vast distances twice a week to deliver their children to the school, where they sleep on the floor and are provided sustenance diets during the school week.

 You can cast a pebble of change upon a sea of hope and help create a ripple that makes a positive global impact.